About

 Gain a deeper understanding of your dog’s personality, preferences, and communication style.

-Reduce your dog’s stress with a highly trustworthy sitter that your dog knows and trusts.
+Reduce your dog’s stress with a highly trustworthy caretaker that your dog knows and trusts.